 Rouble extends losses after rates slashed; Eurobonds in focus

-May 27 (Reuters) - The Russian rouble extended its losses on Friday after plunging the previous session as the central bank slashed interest rates, signalling more cuts to come, and the prospect of easing capital controls and a possible sovereign default hammered the currency.
+May 27 (Reuters) - The Russian rouble extended its losses on Friday after plunging in the previous session as the country's central bank slashed interest rates, signalling more cuts, and the prospect of easing capital controls and a possible sovereign default hammered the currency.

-The rouble slumped around 10% to the dollar and euro on Thursday as the central bank cut its key rate to 11%, the third 300-basis-point cut in a row, as inflation slows from more than 20-year highs.
+The rouble slumped around 10% to the dollar and euro on Thursday after the central bank lowered its key rate to 11%, the third 300-basis-point cut in a row, as inflation slows from more than 20-year highs.

+As the rouble continued swinging this way and that on Friday, Prime Minister Mikhail Mishustin said the government wanted to avoid currency volatility, a sign that Moscow is not entirely comfortable with the rouble's seemingly uncontrollable moves.

-Versus the euro, the rouble lost 4.4% to trade at 70.99 EURRUBTN=MCX, tumbling further away from the seven-year high of 57.10 hit on Wednesday.
+Versus the euro, the rouble lost 1.4% to trade at 68.93 EURRUBTN=MCX, sliding further away from the seven-year high of 57.10 hit on Wednesday.

-Propped up by capital controls, the rouble had artificially risen to become the world's best-performing currency so far this year.
+Propped up by capital controls, the rouble had artificially risen to become the world's best-performing currency so far this year until this week's slide.
 New gas payment terms requiring conversion of foreign currency into roubles and a fall in imports have also helped.

 But it has now lost the support of the month-end tax period that usually sees export-focused companies convert foreign currency into roubles to pay local liabilities.

-Economy Minister Maxim Reshetnikov on Thursday said the currency's strength, which has raised concerns about the negative impact on Russia's budget revenue from exports, was making Russian goods uncompetitive abroad.
+Economy Minister Maxim Reshetnikov said excessive rouble appreciation posed deflation risks, adding to his comments on Thursday that the currency's strength, which has raised concerns about the negative impact on Russia's budget revenue from exports, was making Russian goods uncompetitive abroad.

 Market eyes are focused on Russia's National Settlement Depository (NSD), which has promised to make interest payments on Friday worth $71.25 million and 26.5 million euros ($28.5 million) on two Eurobonds RU000A0JWHA4=, RU234748670=.

-That is in spite of Washington deciding against extending a key licence that had allowed Moscow to keep paying bondholders despite the sanctions imposed over its actions in Ukraine.
+That is in spite of Washington deciding against extending a key licence that had allowed Moscow to keep paying bondholders despite the sanctions imposed over its actions in Ukraine, putting Russia on the cusp of a unique kind of debt crisis.

 ($1 = 0.9305 euros)